Electrical power

 Description of how to calculate electrical power

 Electrical power in a circuit is the energy that is absorbed or generated in the circuit.
-The symbol for electric power is\(P\).
+The symbol for electric power is \(P\).

 The electrical power is calculated from the voltage multiplied by the current.
-The unit of measurement of electrical power is the Watt \(W\).
+The unit of measurement of electrical power is Watt \(W\).

-The dependency can be defined as
+The dependency can be defined as:

 \(\displaystyle Power=Voltage · Current\) \(\displaystyle P=U · I\)